mfherbst/AiidaDFTK.jl/docs/src/index.md

 and [Using DFTK on compute clusters](https://docs.dftk.org/stable/tricks/compute_clusters/).

 ## Functionality
-This package effectively implements a pipeline where appropriate JSON-input triggers a DFTK calculation, which is in turn dumped in a JSON/HDF5 output form.
+This package implements a `run` function, which parses a JSON input to trigger a DFTK-based calculation.
+Results are again dumped in a JSON/HDF5-compatible form and can be easily parsing in downstream scripts.

-At the moment we give no guaranteed except that it works in the context of the `aiida-dftk` plugin.
+At the moment there are no guarantees in the input / output format except that it works in combination with the `aiida-dftk` plugin.
-If you wish to use such an IO pipeline in combination with a different package, please feel free to contact us.
+If you wish to use the pipeline implemented by this package in combination with a different downstream driver, please feel free to contact us.

 Some general (and not necessarily up to date) remarks on the input and output formats are given in [Input and Output format](@ref).